MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/authentication/azure-ad-b2c.md

 The Microsoft Authentication Library (MSAL) NuGet package must be added to the shared, .NET Standard project, and the platform projects in a Xamarin.Forms solution.
 MSAL includes a `PublicClientApplicationBuilder` class that constructs an object adhering to the `IPublicClientApplication` interface.
 MSAL utilizes `With` clauses to supply additional parameters to the constructor and authentication methods.

 In the sample project, the code behind for **App.xaml** defines static properties named `AuthenticationClient` and `UIParent`, and instantiates the `AuthenticationClient` object in the constructor.
 The `WithIosKeychainSecurityGroup` clause provides a security group name for iOS applications.
 The `WithB2CAuthority` clause provides the default **Authority**, or policy, that will be used to authenticate users.
-The `WithRedirectUri` clause tells the Azure Notification Hubs instance which Redirect URI to use if multiple are specified.
+The `WithRedirectUri` clause tells the Azure Notification Hubs instance which Redirect URI to use if multiple URIs are specified.
 The following example demonstrates how to instantiate the `PublicClientApplication`:

 ```csharp
 public partial class App : Application